enmasseio/babble/README.md

 - `ask(message: * [, callback]) : Block`
   Append a `Tell` and `Listen` block to the control flow.
   Parameter `message` can be a callback function or an object or value.
-  Returns the first block in the chain.

 - `decide([decision: function, ] choices: Object<String, Block>) : Block`
   Append a `Decision` block to the control flow.
-Returns the first block in the chain.

 - `iif(condition: function | RegExp | * [, trueBlock : Block] [, falseBlock : Block]) : Block`
   Append an `IIf` block to the control flow.
-Returns the first block in the chain.
   When the condition evaluates `true`, `trueBlock` is executed.
   If no `trueBlock` is provided, the next block in the chain will be executed.
   When the condition evaluates `true`, `falseBlock` is executed.

 - `listen([callback: Function]) : Block`
   Append a `Listen` block to the control flow.
-Returns the first block in the chain.
 Providing a callback function is equivalent of doing `listen().then(callback)`.

 - `tell(message: * | Function) : Block`
   Append a `Tell` block to the control flow.
 Parameter `message` can be callback function or an object or value.
-Returns the first block in the chain.

 - `then(block : Block | function) : Block`
   Append an arbitrary block to the control flow.
 When a callback function is provided, it is wrapped into a `Then` block and added to the chain.
-  Returns the first block in the chain.

 ## Build